19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ### Interruption

-Regain [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) as if the PC had been using [Recover](../Exploration/Delving.md#Recover).
+If a short rest is interrupted, the PCs regain [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) as if they had been using [Recover](../Exploration/Delving.md#Recover).
 *(d4 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md)) for each [Delve Round](Round.md#Delve%20Round) in the short rest prior to interruption.*

 ## Long Rest

-A long rest consumes 1 ration and must be at least 8 hours long.
+A long rest consumes 1 ration and must be at least 9 hours (3 [Watches](../Exploration/Watches.md)) long.
 A long rest confers the following benefits to a PC:

 - Regain all [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md).
 - Remove the [Exhausted](../Conditions/Exhausted.md) condition.